 Fill in the annual estimated expenses for each type listed that is applicable to the project.
-A management fee is calculated by multiplying the Effective Gross Income by an annual percentage rate.
+Input Management Fee percentage into cell B1O.
 Utility expenses include only those items paid by the owner and should not include tenant paid utilities.